A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Introduction

 In this paper, we analyze and simulate a branching process model with countably many types inspired by the original model in \cite{mcfarland2014tug} that captures the experimental outcomes in \cite{mcfarland2017damaging} but is simple enough for rigorous analysis.
-The cell population either grows without bound or becomes extinct.
-One feature that distinguishes our model from that of \cite{mcfarland2014tug} is that our model's mean dynamics always diverge to infinity, regardless of the rate of passenger mutations.
-This is because our model does not take environmental pressures into account, that is, death rate does not vary with population size.
-Intuitively, passenger mutations increase extinction probabilities, reducing the chance of progression.
-We show that the extinction probability given any initial type is strictly less than $1$.
-Numerical values are computed according to an algorithm in \cite{hautphenne2013extinction}.
-The fact that extinction does not always occur allows us to investigate the type transitions process conditional on non-extinction, which provides insights into the average fitness of the cell population as well as tumor heterogeneity.
-When driver mutations dominate, the continuous-time type transition process is transient and a limiting distribution does not exist.
-On the other hand, when passenger mutations dominate, continuous-time type transition process admits a limiting distribution.
-Existence of the limiting distribution for discrete-time type transition is also analyzed and our analysis reveals a similar dichotomy as the continuous-time type transition.
-Simulations and numerical computations are conducted to support our results.
+In our model, rates for driver and passenger mutations are $\mu$ and $\nu$, respectively.
+The type of a cell is a monotonic function of its fitness, which is integer-valued.
+Given any initial cell type, we show global extinction probabilities coincides with partial extinction probabilities, and they are all strictly less than $1$.
+The fact that extinction does not always occur allows us to investigate the transition between cell types along a non-extinct lineage, which provides insights into the average fitness of the cell population as well as the interaction between negative selection and deleterious passenger mutations.
+We discover a dichotomy of the existence of a limiting distribution based on the inequality $\nu \leq \mu L$, where $L$ depends on the selection coefficients for driver and passenger mutations.
+When $\nu$ does not exceed the threshold $\mu L$, the type transition process is transient and a limiting distribution does not exist.
+In this case, we say the process is driver dominant.
+On the other hand, when $\nu$ exceeds the threshold $\mu L$, type transition process admits a limiting distribution and we say the process is passenger dominant.